kyounger/terraform-create-simple-gke-cluster/README.md

 I store a copy of my license key/cert in `./license`.
 This dir is ignored by git.

 ## Create initial empty dir
-Be sure to run `mkdir repo-100` in the room of this repo before running `./new-instance.sh`
+* Be sure to run `mkdir repo-100` in the room of this repo before running `./new-instance.sh`
+* Note that `kyounger` is still hardcoded into this repo.
+I need to refactor the tf and scripts to abstract it and make it easily overridden.